 Charlotte Business Exchange (CBEX)

 Charlotte Business Exchange (CBEX) is a best-in-class group of business professionals committed to business growth through serving others in a "pay it forward" model.
-Our Speaker / Learning Series events aim to share interesting and usable info while also serving as a place to connect with old friends and make new ones.
+Our Social and Speaker events aim to share interesting and usable info while also serving as a place to connect with old friends and make new ones.
 Come join us!